MooersLab/pymolsnips/README.md

 <h3> Atom (Universal) </h3>

-To be added soon.
+Atom is the darling with professional programmers because it is highly extendable and customizable.
+I have found that Atom's startup speed bogs down as more plugins are added.
+The work-around is to always keep Atom open.
+There is a very extensive collection of plugins available.
+The installation and updating of plugins can take awhile.
+The snippets for all languages are stored in a single file that is called snippets.cson.
+The file is stored in a your home directory in a hidden folder called `~.atom/snippets.cson`.
+You can concatenate the

 <h3> BBedit (Mac) </h3>

-To be added soon.
+This is program requires a license and a on-time fee.
+Major upgrades require additional money.
+The snippets are stored as clippings.
+The clippings are selected via a pulldown.
+The clippings are stored in `~/Library/Application\ Support/BBEdit/Clippings`.

 <h3> gedit (Universal) </h3>

-To be added soon.
+Gedit is often available on the computers running Linux OS at national labs.
+Gedit provides an uncluttered gui with access to the snippets through a pulldown gui or by a tab trigger.
+The snippets are stored in a single file called pymol.xml.
+This file is stored in the home directory in a hidden folder called .config.
+The full path is `~.config/gedit/snippets/pymol.xml`.

 <h3> snipmate (for vim, universal) </h3>

-To be added soon.
+Vim is the terminal based text editor vi on steriods.
+It is free.
+The vim keybindings for text editing are so useful that the they are available for the rival text editor emacs.
+A newer branch of vim called neovim is available.
+Either are available from software repositories like macports and fink or as stand-a-lone applications.
+The addition of a plugin requires the editing of startup .vimrc file.
+Ultisnips is a more recent alternative to snipmate.
+The snippets are stored in a single file that is language specific.

 <h3>Sublime Text 3 (Universal)</h3>

-This is my defult gui-based editor for many reasions.
+This is my default gui-based editor for many reasons.
 The free trial period is infinite, but I bought a license after several months because I thought that the software was worth it.
 Sublime Text 3 starts up much faster than the other text editors for programmers.
-Sublime Text 3 has strong support for snippets and autocompletion of tab triggers.
+Sublime Text 3 has strong support for snippets and the autocompletion of tab triggers.
+The snippets are stored in separate files with the file extension sublime-snippet.

 <!--
 Sublimeime Text 3 strongly supports writing in LaTeX.
 It provides previews of figures and math equations from within a tex document before compiling it to pdf.
 Documents can be compiled on the fly and the bug reporting is more helpful than in most platforms.
 -->
 On the Mac, move the folder **st3pymolsnips** to **~/Library/Application Support/Sublime\ Text\ 3/Packages/User/snippets/**.
 You may have to create the snippets subfolder.
 You can ignore that step and just move **pymolsnips** to **~/Library/Application Support/Sublime\ Text\ 3/Packages/User/** and it should still work.
 Restart Sublime Text, open a PyMOL pml script file, and then enter "ao" and  hit tab.
 Sixteen lines of code should appear.
 You may need to install a snippet manager package and add an autocompletion package to be able to get autocompletion of the tab triggers and a description of the snippet.

 <h3>TextMate (tm, Mac only)</h3>

-To be added soon.
+TextMate is now freely available but only for Mac OS.
+It is mature project with occasional updates.
+TextMate has been a pioneer in the development of snippet libraries.
+TextMate snippets can be ported to Sublime Text.
+Each snippet is stored in a separate file with the file extension .tmSnippet.
+The snippets are stored in the user's Library folder.
+There is a large library of plugins available.

 <h3> ultisnips (for vim, universal) </h3>

-To be added soon.
+Vim is the terminal based text editor vi on steriods.
+It is free.
+The vim keybindings for text editing are so useful that the they are available for the rival text editor emacs.
+A newer branch of vim called neovim is available.
+Either are available from software repositories like macports and fink or as stand-a-lone applications.
+The addition of a plugin requires the editing of startup .vimrc file.
+Ultisnips is a Plugin that manages snippets and that works with vim and neovim.
+It is a more recent alternative to snipmate.
+The snippets are stored in a single file that is language specific.

 <h3>Visual Studio Code (VSC, Universal)</h3>

-Visual Studio Code <a href="https://code.visualstudio.com/download"> (VSC)</a> is free; open source; available for Mac, Windows and Linux; and easy to install.
-VSC starts up about as fast as Sublime Text 3 on MacOS.
-VSC provides similar support for snippets except that the tab trigger will also display the code before it is inserted by hitting tab.
-This preview feature can help the user select the right snippet.
+Visual Studio Code is a free editor from Microsoft.
+Its start-up speed is between that of Sublime Text 3 and Atom.
+The installation of plugins is the most painless of the text editors that I have tested.
+There is website featuring the plugin that are available.
+You select the plugin that you are interested and hit an install button on the website to install the plugin on your local machine.
+The bioSyntax plugin includes a lexer for PyMOL, so it is a good idea to install this plugin.
+The lexer will be activated when a PyMOL Macro Language (pml) file is opened.
+Autocompletion of the snippet tab triggers and previews of the snippet's code are very helpful for avoiding the insertion of the wrong snippet.

 From the above folder **vscpymolsnips**, download and move the file **pml.json** to **~/Library/Application Support/Code/User/snippets** on the Mac, **$HOME/APPDATA\Code\User\snippets\pml.json** on Windows, and **$HOME/.config/Code/User/snippets/pml.json** on Linux.